makersacademy/takeaway-challenge/README.md

 #### Environment Variables

-1. Open ~/.zshrc or ~/.profile depend on your Mac OS version
+1. Add `gem 'dotenv'` to your Gemfile and run `bundle` from your command line
+2. Create .env file in the root directory of your project

-2. Append in the file:
+3. Add the following in the .env file:
-   export TWILIO*ACCOUNT_SID="ACCOUNT SID"
+   TWILIO*ACCOUNT_SID="ACCOUNT SID"
-   export TWILIO_AUTH_TOKEN="AUTH TOKEN"
+   TWILIO_AUTH_TOKEN="AUTH TOKEN"
-   export TWILIO_NUMBER="PHONE NUMBER"
+   TWILIO_NUMBER="PHONE NUMBER"
-   export USER_MOBILE="Verified Caller"
+   USER_MOBILE="Verified Caller"
-   \_Replace contents within the quotes with your Twilio account details, Twilio mobile number and your own mobile number* _Make sure USER_MOBILE is shortlisted as verified caller in Twilio_
+   \_Replace contents within the quotes with your Twilio account details, Twilio mobile number and your own mobile number*

-3. run source ~/.zshrc or source ~/.profile
+   \_Make sure USER_MOBILE is shortlisted as verified caller in your Twilio account

 ## To Run